asantonio/rigor-check-maker/README.md

 # Script to create Rigor Real Browser Checks
 Create and share a Rigor Real Browser check in seconds.
-A bash script to create simple Rigor Real Browser checks.
-Run the script in your terminal, specifying 1) name of the check and 2) site url to check
+Run the Bash script in your terminal, specifying 1) name of the check and 2) site url to check.
+The script will create the check and return the URLs to view it as a logged in user and a publicly shareable version as well.

 `./create_check.sh --name "Splunk Home Page Test" --site https://www.splunk.com`